Kris Statlander: Professional wrestling style and persona

 Statlander originally employed an alien gimmick, which she attributed to her being "a big science nerd".
 Under this character, she was nicknamed "The Galaxy's Greatest Alien" and billed as having come from the Andromeda Galaxy.
 Statlander changed her gimmick in 2022 since she felt that with the previous gimmick "I was never really being fully taken seriously", calling the previous character as "too fun, too lovable, I guess, too goofy and easygoing".

 Statlander uses a 450° splash and an inverted piledriver as finishers, respectively called Area 451 and the Big Bang Theory.
-With her change in gimmick, Big Bang Theory was renamed Friday Night Fever, referring to the song "More Than a Woman" by the Bee Gees, which was her theme early in her career.
+With her change in gimmick, Big Bang Theory was renamed Night Fever depending what night of the week the finisher takes place on until she turned heel in 2024 where it was renamed Staturday Night Fever.
+After she returned to being a babyface later in the year, the name was reverted depending which night it takes place on.
+In late 2024, it was once again reverted to being called Staturday Night Fever.
+The finisher's name is a reference to the popular song "More Than a Woman" by the Bee Gees, which she had used as her entrance theme early in her career.
+Also in 2024, she began to use a discus lariat as both a signature and finishing move.